 #4: There are a lot of beaches

 As I live relatively far away from Southern District, one of the (few) reasons that I would be willing to travel all the way to the district is to meet up with my friends at the beach.
 There are plenty of choices among the 12 beaches in the district, including Repulse Bay Beach, Stanley Main Beach, and Shek O Beach.
 You can sit back and relax under the sun, indulge in a good book while doing some tanning, swim in the cool water, rent a banana boat, or even have a barbecue party with your mates!

 #5: Within an hour on public transport from the CBD will take you to a whole different side of Hong Kong

-As a local, even myself would tend to stay home during weekends, or meeting up with friends in the ‘usual’ areas such as Causeway Bay and Tsim Sha Tsui for shopping or dining out.
-However I suggest that everyone – both locals and tourists – should visit Southern District.
+As a local myself, even I would tend to stay home during weekends, or meeting up with friends in the ‘usual’ areas such as Causeway Bay and Tsim Sha Tsui for shopping or dining out.
+But I think that everyone – both locals and tourists – should visit Southern District.
 As I live nowhere near the district, the one time that I visited over the summer was truly an unforgettable and extraordinary experience.
 It is something quite different from the typical stereotype of shopping and dining.
 It certainly proves that Hong Kong is way more than the modern and cosmopolitan image.
 It is definitely the place to go if you want to get away from the hustle and bustle in the city.
 You get to experience a very relaxed ambience when you’re in Southern District, which is perhaps why many locals love to explore the district in the holidays.